 Dee McKiernan, Senior Counselling Psychologist and Chartered Psychologist with PSI (Psychological Society of Ireland), manages the Student Counselling and Wellness Service at NCI.
 This support service works to ensure students get any help they might need with their academic, personal or professional difficulties during their time at NCI.
 Dee will work with new students who will be starting their third-level studies with us in September.
 She shares her top tips for coping with the transition to college life below.

 Accepting an offer to attend third-level education is such an exciting time in a student's life.
 It can be a starting point or a new beginning for many and as such, moving from secondary school to college or university can be a challenging transition.

-However, we are aware that entering college this year will be a more unusual process than previous years due to the COVID-19 restrictions that have been put in place (see our programme delivery update).
+However, we are aware that entering college this year will be unusual due to the COVID-19 restrictions that have been put in place (see our programme delivery update).
 But don’t worry, the team at National College of Ireland has your back and we have put together a few useful hints and tips that we hope will make the shift to a new education institution a little easier.

 It’s important to note that it is perfectly normal to be excited and apprehensive at the same time right now if you are planning to join an undergraduate course in September.
 Some students worry about making friends, if they will fit in and if they will like their course or their lecturers.
 It's a big change from your typical secondary school days, so there's no harm in preparing by being aware of our useful advice: